 What is Stigmata?

-The biblical basis for stigmata is Galatians 6:17, the Apostle Paul writes, "I bear on my body the marks of the Lord Jesus" (King James Version; New International Version translates the word "marks"; New American Standard Bible as "brand-marks"; New Living Translations as "scars").
+The biblical basis for stigmata is Galatians 6:17, where the Apostle Paul writes, "I bear on my body the marks of the Lord Jesus" (King James Version; New International Version translates the word "marks"; New American Standard Bible as "brand-marks"; New Living Translations as "scars").

 The Greek word translated "marks" is stigmata. ("Stigmata" is plural; "stigma" is singular.)
-While most Bible scholars confess that they don't know the exact physical phenomena Paul was referring to, in the last 500 years the term "stigmata" refers to when a person allegedly possesses marks on his or her body, which correspond to areas where Christ's body was afflicted when he was crucified.
+While most Bible scholars confess that they don't know the exact physical phenomena Paul was referring to in Galatians 6:17, in the last 500 years, the term "stigmata" has come to refer to when a person supposedly possesses marks on his or her body, which correspond to areas where Christ's body was afflicted when he was crucified.

 The Stigmata of Saint Francis of Assisi

-St. Francis (1181-1226) was the first recorded extrabiblical case of stigmata in history.
+Saint Francis (1181-1226) was the first recorded extra biblical case of stigmata in history.
 Two years before his death, St. Francis was praying during a 40-day fast when he saw a vision of an angel on a cross, who gave him the five wounds of Christ.
 Prior to receiving the marks, St. Francis is said to have prayed for such a sign.

 "In that hour which precedes sunrise, kneeling before his hut, Francis prayed, his face turned toward the east.
 'O Lord,' he pleaded, 'I beg of You two graces before I die - to experience in myself in all possible fullness the pains of Your cruel Passion, and to feel for You the same love that made You sacrifice Yourself for us.'"
 (Englebert)